SBCConnect/documentation/docs/pages/dedicated-sip-trunk-specifications.md

 ## Authentication
 The SBC Connect platform uses IP based authentication.\
 All customers should provide the IP address (or range) that will connect to the platform to our platform team

+## Codecs
+The platform presents codecs in the following format and order
+- G711-DEFAULT
+- SILK8_20ms